-When the wanderlust starts to get unbearable, the heavy breathing, the itching in your feet you know you have to do just one thing to do: get a backpack ready, prepare and select your meals for the first days, remember to bring snacks and water and you are all set to conquer the unknown road.
+When the wanderlust starts to get unbearable, the heavy breathing that comes with the anticipation and you start feeling your feet to itch you know you have to do just one thing to do: get a backpack ready: prepare and select your meals for the first days -and remember to bring snacks and water.
+You are all set to conquer the unknown road.
 Check out the 10 world’s most Beautiful Subway Stations!

 See also: CREATIVE TYPOGRAPHY BY JACOB EISINGER

-Whether you are coming or leaving this are the most important places in the city, they usually breath life and they don’t really ever stop.
+Whether you are coming or leaving, this are the most important places in the city.
+They usually breath life and don’t really ever stop.
 Here you have a list of the 10 of the world’s most beautiful subway stations:

 1. Champ-de-Mars Station in Montreal, Canada

 Champ-de-Mars Station opened in October 14th, 1966, as part of the initial subway network of Montreal.
 Situated in Old Montreal in the Ville-Marie borough, the station is now on the Orange Line of the Montreal Metro rapid transit system.

 The station is particularly spectacular on a sunny day, when the light enters the stained glass windows by Automatiste painter Marcelle Ferron.
 The windows comprise the artist’s masterpieces and, according to some, it’s her most famous work.
 Back in 1968, they were given by the Government of Quebec as the first work of non-figurative art commissioned for the metro.